jfarleyx/chrome-native-messaging-golang/README.md

 go build -o nativeMsgSample.exe
 ```

-**Step 2**: Update the `com.sample.native_msg_golang.json` file.
+**Step 2**: Update the `/native-host/config/com.sample.native_msg_golang.json` file.
 Add the full file path of the *nativeMsgSample.exe* file you just created in step 1 to the "path" property value in the JSON file.

-Example (change this to match your file path)...
+Example (change this path to match your file path)...
 ```
 {
     ...